Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 You don’t have to choose exclusively.
 Many organizations use both:

-Pattern 1: Frontend + Backend
+Pattern 1: Agents + Services

-- Communication via SQS or EventBridge
+- Communication via Gateway, SQS, or EventBridge

-Pattern 2: Tiered by Complexity
+Pattern 2: Tiered by Requirements

-- Simple agents on AgentCore Runtime
+- Standard agents on AgentCore (get managed infrastructure)

 Pattern 3: Migration Path

-- Start with AgentCore Runtime for speed
+- Start with AgentCore for faster time-to-production

-- Keep some agents on AgentCore permanently
+- Many agents stay on AgentCore permanently (majority of cases)

 Migration Considerations